Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Simple Regret in the Data-Poor Regime

-We summarize BSH in Algorithm~\ref{Alg:BSH} where the operator $U\rbr{[n],k}$ samples $k$ with replacement from $[n]$ (uniformly at random).
+We summarize BSH in Algorithm~\ref{Alg:BSH} where the operator $U\rbr{[n],k}$ samples $k$ items with replacement from $[n]$ (uniformly at random).
 If $k\ge n$, $U([n],k)$ returns $[n]$.
 To define terminology, we say a new bracket is \textit{opened} when a new bracket is sampled.
-The bracket-opening schedule is set such that the $B$-th bracket is opened at time step $(B-1)\cdot2^{B-1}$.
-The arm pulls between round $(B-1)\cdot2^{B-1}$ and $B\cdot2^{B}$ are equally allocated to the opened brackets (total $B$ of them).
-We say an arm \textit{represents} bracket $A_B$ at round $t$ if it is the output returned by the DSH on bracket $A_B$ at round $t$.
+We set the bracket-opening schedule such that the $B$-th bracket is opened at time step $(B-1)\cdot2^{B-1}$.
+The arm pulls between the time step $(B-1)\cdot2^{B-1}$ and $B\cdot2^{B}$ are equally allocated to the opened brackets (total $B$ of them).
+We say an arm \textit{represents} bracket $A_B$ at time step $t$ if it is the output returned by the DSH on bracket $A_B$ at time step $t$.

 Let us first show the properties of the bracketing technique.
 The bracketing design ensures the diversity of the size of opened brackets.
-Specifically, the smallest bracket has $2$ arms and the largest bracket has $\Theta(t)$ arms.
-What is more, it also ensures at anytime all the opened brackets have received an (order-wise) equal amount of sampling budget.
+Specifically, the smallest bracket has $2$ arms, and the largest bracket has $\hTT{t}$ arms.
+Moreover, it also ensures that all the opened brackets have received an (order-wise) equal amount of sampling budget at any time.